-Formal study of informatics at the PhD level at UTHealth Houston is designed to accomplish these major goals:
+Formal study of informatics at the PhD level at McWilliams School of Biomedical Informatics at UTHealth Houston is designed to accomplish these major goals:

 - Expand the scope of the discipline of Biomedical Informatics - Demonstrate familiarity with the Biomedical Informatics research literature, including in-depth knowledge of a selected Biomedical Informatics research area. - Research and evaluate new regions or domains in Biomedical Informatics - Lead interdisciplinary teams in the search for solutions to Biomedical Informatics problems - Effectively communicate research findings to peers and to practitioners who can use the research findings.